 It would be nice if I had somebody else to write it for me, but sadly I can’t afford such luxuries yet.
 I suppose I could have written it in the third person, talking about myself as if I were not me…but I am me so I just couldn’t do it.

 Anyway, I was born and raised in Warwick, Rhode Island.
 I’m old enough to remember Get Smart, The Flintstones and Hogan’s Heroes when they were on in prime-time.
-I moved to Palm Coast, Florida in 2006 and I love it here.
+I moved to Palm Coast, Florida in 2006, and then to Flagler Beach in 2019, and I love it here.
 Before I moved, my older brother suggested I visit Florida in August to make sure I could handle the heat.
 I told him if I never have to hear the words “the high temperature today will be six” I can handle all the heat in the world.

 I am the fifth child of seven, I have a sweet tooth (at least that’s what people tell me – I don’t see it, myself), I’m a Libra and I’m left-handed (all the great ones are!).
 My favorite movie is Jaws, I believe that Adam West is the ONLY Batman and I think shoes and neckties should be issued only as forms of corporal punishment.

 I love music – all kinds of music.
 Having four older brothers, all teenagers during the sixties, I was raised listening to The Beatles.
 I was the only kid in the 3rd grade to know who Creedence Clearwater Revival and Jimi Hendrix were.

 I am a lifetime member of Red Sox Nation (sort of mandatory if you’re a member of my family).
 I have played just about every sport you can play at some level or another.
 I hold a Black Belt in Kenpo (Nick Cerio’s Kenpo – Rest in Peace Professor Cerio) and I taught martial arts for two years before moving to Florida.